 By implementing a Learning Enablement solution, universities and colleges can create an arsenal of digital textbooks for students at library budget-friendly prices.

-Book a demo and learn how our platform can help your institution or library!
+Book a demo and learn how our platform can help your institution or library with all of your digital textbook needs!

 Learning Enablement applies automation to reduce the manual work traditionally associated with the curation, procurement, management, and distribution of content.